 Last weekend, Microsoft confirmed that it was pursuing a purchase of TikTok operations in the U.S. and three other English-speaking territories.
 A conversation between Microsoft CEO Satya Nadella and Trump on Sunday cleared the way for Microsoft to try to conclude a deal within the next 45 days, according to comments by Trump and an extraordinarily unusual Microsoft blog post.

 News of the potential acquisition sent Microsoft stock soaring Monday even higher than its already hefty $1.6 trillion market capitalization.
 Though some have pointed to Microsoft’s long history of failed consumer-facing services, acquisitions and products, TikTok could nestle in nicely with some of its successes, including the business-facing social-media site LinkedIn, its Surface laptops and tablets, its vast Xbox and PC gaming ecosystem, the hugely popular Minecraft game, and even its significant investment in immersive mixed-reality technologies such as Hololens.

-Trump’s pressure has stirred its own set of critics, who suggest he may be motivated more by ire at a group of young TikTok fans of K-pop who loudly bragged that they had helped make a Trump political rally in Tulsa, Okla., earlier this summer an ignominious, public debacle.
+Trump’s pressure has stirred its own set of critics, who suggest he may be motivated more by ire at a group of young TikTok fans of K-pop who loudly bragged that they had helped make a Trump political rally in Tulsa, Oklahoma, earlier this summer an ignominious, public debacle.

 The worst blow TikTok has taken lately happened when India banned the app, along with about 100 other Chinese-owned mobile programs, after the two Asian giants had a lethal military confrontation on the disputed Kashmiri border.
 The ban cost TikTok as many as 200 million users, and opened opportunities in the giant Indian mobile market for short-video competitors such as Triller.
 Triller also just filed suit against TikTok, alleging patent infringement.